rahgadda/OJet/04-Modules/03-Typescript.md

 - TypeScript comes with an optional static typing and type inference system through the TLS (TypeScript Language Service).
 - Typescript uses features like Modules, classes inline to EcmaScript specifications.
 Typescript also adds additional features like generics and type annotations that aren’t a part of the EcmaScript.
 - JavaScript is an interpreted language.
 Identification of errors can be done based on code execution.
 Unlike JavaScript, Typescript transpiler provides the error-checking feature.
 TypeScript will compile the code and generate compilation errors, if it finds some sort of syntax errors.
-- TypeScript supports type definitions for existing JavaScript libraries.
+- TypeScript supports type definitions for existing JavaScript libraries using [type definitions](http://definitelytyped.org/).
 TypeScript Definition file (with **.d.ts** extension) provides definition for external JavaScript libraries.
 - TypeScript is internally divided into five main layers that are highlighted using colors:

   - **Compiler/Transpiler**:  It performs the parsing, type checking, and transformation of your TypeScript code to JavaScript code.